jotux/C_standards/readme.md

 #### 2.1 Spaces instead of tabs

-Spaces should be used at all times instead of tabs.
+Spaces shall be used at all times instead of tabs.
 Tabs should be replaced with FOUR(4) spaces.
 Most editors have an option to convert tabs to spaces.
 Using spaces instead of tabs ensures that code will look consistent from one computer to the next and print properly.

 #### 2.2 One statement per line

-Only one statement is allowed per line unless the statements are very closely related.
+Only one statement is allowed per line.
 This makes variables and code easier to find and document.

 >Example 2.2a - unacceptable declaration of multiple variables on one line